Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/tailscale.md

 ## Tailscale Certificates Renewal

-Traefik automatically tracks the expiry date of each Tailscale certificate it fetches and starts to renew a certificate 14 days before its expiry to match the Tailscale daemon renewal policy.
+apache4 automatically tracks the expiry date of each Tailscale certificate it fetches and starts to renew a certificate 14 days before its expiry to match the Tailscale daemon renewal policy.